 Well, there you have it.
-For a $500 system, especially one that gives you a Coffee Lake processor, you have a decent entry level gaming PC.
-Now, if you were to spend around $100-$150 more, you could get an nVidia GTX 1050 Ti or possibly an nVidia GTX 1060 3GB model and probably hit the magical 60 fps in many of the current Triple A games.
-Overall, the system is a good entry level system and will give you good performance for the next couple of years.
+For a $500 system, especially one that gives you a Coffee Lake processor, you have a decent entry-level gaming PC.
+Now, if you were to spend around $100-$150 more, you could get an Nvidia GTX 1050 Ti or possibly an Nvidia GTX 1060 3GB model and probably hit the magical 60 fps in many of the current Triple A games.
+Overall, the system is a good entry-level system and will give you good performance for the next couple of years.

 Now, would I buy this system and replace my old budget build system?
-Probably not given how much better that old G4560 system looks.
+Probably not given how much better than old G4560 system looks.
 I definitely would not replace my current Kaby Lake series, Intel Core i7-7700K system.
 If I was to build a system on a budget today then, yes, I would definitely get this system.
 However, I would probably wait until early 2018 when the Coffee Lake budget boards come out.
 Still, this is a pretty good system for the price, especially if you are getting this system just as a gap filler until you can purchase a Core i7-8700K CPU.
 All in all, it was a good system and a great challenge trying to build a decent Coffee Lake system for $500 or less.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 William Cobb (author) from Columbia, SC on July 31, 2018: